MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ### Surface Hub driver and firmware updates

+- For Surface Hub, see [Manage Windows updates on Surface Hub](/surface-hub/manage-windows-updates-for-surface-hub).

-If you have migrated Surface Hub to run Windows 10 Pro or Windows 10 Enterprise, see the following download:
+- If you have migrated Surface Hub to run [Windows 10 Pro or Windows 10 Enterprise](/surface-hub/surface-hub-2s-migrate-os), see the following download:

 - [Windows 10 Pro and Enterprise OS on Surface Hub 2](https://www.microsoft.com/download/details.aspx?id=101974)